About J.C. Tran

 Credit for Tran's determination to finish first could have something to do with his birth order.
 The youngest of eight siblings, Justin Cuong Van Tran was born Jan.
 20, 1977, to Vietnamese parents in Hong Kong.

-While Tran was a 21-year-old student, his brother invited him to a local casino to get in on a poker game.
+While J.C.
+Tran was a 21-year-old student, his brother invited him to a local casino to get in on a Texas Hold'em poker game.
 The self-taught player enjoyed the action so much he became a casino regular and started raking back the chips.

 The money came easily to Tran, who debated dropping out of school to play full time.
 But, given he was just a few credits shy of his Business Management Information Systems degree, the emerging poker player decided to stay in class until he graduated.